Jappy0/AAva-20-21-P2/README.md

-# AAva-20-21-P2
+# Longest Common Substring of More Than Two Strings
-Second Project of our Advanced Algorithms course, on the Common Substrings of More Than Two Strings problem
+Second Project of our Advanced Algorithms course, on the Longest Common Substrings of More Than Two Strings problem